 Sital Sasthi – Divine Shiva And Parvati Marriage

-The Sital Sasthi Jatra will be held in Sambalpur from June 11 to June 17.
+The Sital Sasthi Jatra will be held in Sambalpur.
 The same festival is celebrated as ‘Hartalika Teej Vrat’ in North India and ‘Swarn Gouiri Vratam’ in South India.
 On this day married women keep fast for well-being and the long life of their husbands.

 Tarakasura is an asura blessed with a boon of being killed only by Shiva’s child.
 Shiva is leading a celebrated life.
 As a solution to bring Tarakasura to an end Devtas are desperately looking forward to the marriage of Parvati and Shiva.
 Where is the scope of fathering a child without the marriage!
 The dilemma is to disturb Shiva from his meditation!